 Daytime lights: Daytime running lights are mandatory in Canada, although this is also a requirement in Europe the requirements are not regulated at the same level.
 Additionally, vehicle theft protection is mandatory in Canada.

 Car safety requirements are important as they could prevent injury during a motor vehicle collision.
-If you or a loved one has been injured in an accident due to faulty manufacturing or another drivers negligence, contact a car accident lawyer at Greg Monforton and Partners today at 1-866-320-4770.
+If you or a loved one has been injured in an accident due to faulty manufacturing or another drivers negligence, contact a car accident lawyer at Greg Monforton and Partners today at (866) 320-4770.
+A personal injury lawyer from our firm can review the merits of your claim and help to determine if you have grounds to file a damages claim.